sepesi/skills-github-pages/_posts/2025-11-03-Improving-Healthcare-Science.md

 integrity--is, I'm sorry to say, something that we haven't specifically included in any particular course that I know of.
 We just hope you've caught on by osmosis.

-Going beyond the hope of learning scientific integrity through osmosis that eventually leads to scientific progress in healthcare, this essay proposes a two-pronged strategy:
+Going beyond the hope of learning scientific integrity through osmosis that eventually leads to scientific progress, this essay proposes a two-pronged strategy to healthcare progress:
 1. improve scientific integrity, which is an ethical standard as described by Richard Feynman, and
 2. advance healthcare science, which is the outcome of debating and evolving hypotheses.